Decorative image

 Prior Coursework

-Up to 7 credits in courses numbered 500 or above may be used to satisfy minimum degree requirements.
+Up to 7 credits in courses numbered 500 or above from UW-Madison may transfer to satisfy minimum degree requirements.
+Credits to not transfer from other institutions.

-With program approval and payment of difference in tuition (between Special and graduate tuition), students are allowed to count no more than 15 credits of coursework numbered 500 or above taken as a UW-Madison University Special student.
-Coursework earned five or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 15 credits of coursework numbered 500 or above taken as a UW-Madison University Special student.
+Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

 Graduate students should begin research work as early as possible.
 Students are encouraged to acquire a major professor (advisor) and begin research by the end of the second semester.
 Summer is the ideal time to begin research unencumbered by coursework or teaching.